Switzerland has become the international hotspot for wealthy expats including Britons looking for a new home overseas.

 Your children can receive the best education and you can receive the best healthcare, (all for a price), and you can purchase or have constructed absolutely fantastic real estate.

-More Britons are moving to Switzerland all the time in the lead up to April 2010 when the 50% tax rate in Britain becomes a reality, and as a result, you can even find it relatively easy to integrate and make friends.
+More Britons moved to Switzerland in the lead up to April 2010 when the 50% tax rate in Britain became a reality, and as a result, you can even find it relatively easy to integrate and make friends.

 There are now even British pubs such as Lady Godiva in Geneva (ladyg.ch), and the Mr Pickwick chain in the likes of Baden, Basel, Zug and Zurich (pickwick.ch); there’s even a shop selling British groceries in Zug, which is not exactly the largest town in Switzerland.
 So you can make a home from home in Switzerland if you have the money and the determination to do so.